htcondor/htcondor/docs/admin-manual/configuration-macros.rst

  ``FILESYSTEM_DOMAIN`` :index:`FILESYSTEM_DOMAIN`
     An arbitrary string that is used to decide if the two machines, a submit machine and an execute machine, share a file system.
-Although this configuration variable name contains the word “DOMAIN”, its value is not required to be a domain name.
+Although this configuration variable name contains the word "DOMAIN", its value is not required to be a domain name.
 It often is a domain name.